tomasbourdain/DMProject/README.md

 4. Explain the clusters found.
 5. Suggest business applications for the findings and define general marketing approaches for each cluster.

-**Note:** Invest time into evaluating your preprocessing pipeling, thinking how you want to do your clustering, possible approaches, and advantages or disadvantages of different decisions.